Substitute Hernandez inspires Mexico to reach last 16

-RECIFE Mexico reached the World Cup last 16 with a near-perfect display of counter-attacking football as Javier Hernandez provided the spark for a 3-1 win over Croatia on Monday that left them as Group A runners-up.
+RECIFE Javier Hernandez came off the bench to help Mexico reach the last 16 of the World Cup as their steely defense and swift counter attacks gave them a 3-1 win against Croatia on Monday to emerge from Group A as runners-up behind Brazil.

-Mexico, who will face the Netherlands in the last 16, had looked happy to hold out for the draw that would have put them into the knockout stages before the Manchester United forward came off the bench to turn the match on its head.
+Mexico, who will face Group B winners Netherlands in Fortaleza on Sunday, had looked happy to hold out for the draw that would have seen them into the knockout stages before the Manchester United forward came on to turn the match on its head.

-Within 10 minutes of Hernandez entering the fray in the second half, Rafael Marquez put Mexico ahead with a powerful header, Andres Guardado rounded off a swift counter-attack and Hernandez himself struck with a close-range header.
+Within 10 minutes of Hernandez entering the fray, Rafael Marquez put Mexico ahead with a powerful header, before Andres Guardado rounded off a swift counter attack and Hernandez himself finished with a close-range header.

-It was the striker's first international goal since last year's Confederations Cup and capped an all-round performance in which his energy, clever movement and precise hold-up play proved the difference in a previously cagey clash.
+It was the striker's first international goal since last year's Confederations Cup.

-"We needed someone who would revolutionize (our game)," Mexico's jubilant coach Miguel Herrera told reporters.

 "We know he gives everything and we are very happy with his attitude today and all the time."